 All the money raised assists young sports stars with training and competition costs, including equipment, accommodation and transport, during the critical early stages of their careers.
 The initiative also acts as an opportunity to shine a spotlight on SportsAid and the work the charity does to provide athletes and their parents with support at the beginning of the talent pathway.

-Signing up for a fundraising pack is the best first step towards getting involved in SportsAid Week!
+You can request a fundraising pack and take the first step towards getting involved in SportsAid Week!
 It really is up to you as to how you show your support - whether it's on your own or with friends, family and colleagues.
-You decide the size of your event - no matter how big or small.
-Here's a few ideas to get you started on planning your activity....
+You decide the size of your event - no matter how big or small, and see how much you can fundraise for the charity!

-The money you raise during SportsAid Week will help to support athletes in many different ways - no matter how big or small the amount!
-They don't just feel the impact of SportsAid’s backing financially though - they also see the award as a motivational boost and a recognition of their talent as they look to progress forward with their careers.
+The money you raise during SportsAid Week will support athletes in many different ways - no matter how big or small the amount!
+They don't just feel the impact of SportsAid’s backing from a financial point of view - the award acts as a motivational boost and provides recognition as they look to progress towards their sporting ambitions.